karlospn/mytechramblings-site-source-code/content/posts/moving-this-blog-to-azure-static-webapps.md

 >   - The **app-deployment.yml** file is a gitHub action that deploys the blog.

-I been wanted to try Azure Static Web Apps for quite some time and I thought that instead of deploying some random static page I'm going to deploy this blog.
+I been wanting to try Azure Static Web Apps for quite some time and I thought that instead of deploying some dummy static site I could use my blog as a test subject.
 This blog it's just a bunch of static files, so it should be quite easy to deploy into an Azure Static Web App.
 Right now it uses **Hugo** as a static site framework and **GitHub Pages** to host it.
 The current workflow looks like this: